dwAdam/memory-game/README.md

-# memory-game

-M e m o r y   G a m e
+# M e m o r y   G a m e
 You have to find the same backgroung colour in every single cards.
 The text messages is the hard factors, you try to dont see those.
 Good Luck!